Modals

 Confirmation dialogs are used to take confirmation from users before taking any important action.

-Input modals
+Input Modals

 Input modals are used to present forms to users such as input fields, dropdowns, etc.